rayrobdod/rss-repl/notes/commands.md

 Question of the day: should it be possible to `cd` into a feed?

-The following is idealized and not neccessarily documentation of what acutalyl happens
+The following is idealized and not necessarily documentation of what actually happens

 ----